How to Install Slip-On Drywall Frames with Compression Anchors

 In any building project, secure openings require the proper installation of a door frame.
-In this video, we will demonstrate how to install punch and dimple frames in masonry openings.
+In this manual, we will demonstrate how to install slip-on drywall frames with compression anchors.

 The procedures in this manual are only guidelines.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.